CrazyForks/gocar/README_en.md

 ## Installation

+> git is required for some commands, please ensure it is installed.

 ### Binary Installation (Recommended)
 Download the precompiled binary for your operating system from the release page, extract it, and move it to your `$PATH` directory: